svenssonjoel/svenssonjoel.github.com/pages-2021/src/cortex-m-assembler-4-clocks/index.md

 Just like "the plan" stated we start out by tweaking the FLASH settings.
 The code above sets the bits 0 - 3 to the value 5 (5 wait states) and the bits 8, 9 and 10 are each set to one, this corresponds to the value `0x705` loaded into r2 above.
+Bits 8,9 and 10 enables instruction cache, data cache and prefetch.

-The reference manual claims that the "reset value" of the FLASH_ACR register is 0 (that is, all zeroes) as I understand it.
+The reference manual
+claims that the "reset value" of the FLASH_ACR register is 0 (that is, all zeroes) as I understand it.
 As this code is the first thing we do to FLASH_ACR I assume it to be zero and there is no need to clear any